"Self/Less": A Movie Review.

 Tim Darragh, "Christie's Law Firm Contradicts the Governor: Attorneys Say They Returned His Cellphone After Checking the Device For Evidence," The Star-Ledger, June 30, 2016, p.
 13. (The governor's lawyers say they returned the phone -- why did they not wish to hang on to it? -- and, by implication, they say that the governor is lying when he denies that they did so.
 There was no indication from those same lawyers as to the "evidence" found on that phone which has now been, mysteriously, "wiped clean" by someone "nobody knows who.")

 Brent Johnson, "Governor Denies Any Role in Tax Deal Favorable to Trump," The Star-Ledger, August 18, 2016, p.
 1. (Mr. Christie claims that he "had no knowledge or involvement in" a N.J. settlement with Donald J. Trump and his Garden State enterprises "negotiated" by the state's Attorney General, together with the tax collectors in Trenton, whereby "The Donald" will pay a fraction of taxes due -- about $5 million on a $30 million debt -- for mysterious and unexplained reasons.
 Mr. Christie was "not told about the deal," he says, and was astonished to learn of the settlement in a newspaper story.
 Evidently, one of his aides may have texted a friend yesterday quoting the ghost of Ronald Reagan: "There he goes again!"
 Is it likely that New Jersey's governor would not be aware of such a massive settlement involving the interests of his so-called "friend" who is the Republican nominee for the presidency?
 I doubt it.
 Exactly how much is coming back to Mr. Christie in one way or another is difficult to say.
-Perhaps the New Jersey governor's "reward" will be an appointment in what I am sure will be a mythical Trump presidential administration.)
+Perhaps the New Jersey governor's "reward" will be an appointment in what I am sure will be a mythical Trump presidential administration.
+Mr. Christie seems to have concluded the month of August with a rejection of an increase in the minimum wage for New Jersey's least well off workers who do not get to submit their bills to the taxpayers.
+Let them eat cake, Mr. Christie?)

 Jessica Mazzola, "Library Raid Tied to Probe of Corruption," The Star-Ledger, August 18, 2016, p.
 1. (A state warrant sought evidence related to ongoing investigations of thefts and frauds by lawyers along with elected officials who are also often attorneys.
 Some of these persons may serve on the state's legal ethics committee.
 It appears that schools and libraries throughout the state have been used to perpetuate these scams resulting in massive thefts of public funds.
 "New Jersey's Politically-Connected Lawyers On the Tit.")

 Annie Waldman, "Even Death is No Reprieve From a Student's Debt: New Jersey [Government] Agency's Tactics Called 'State-Sanctioned Loan-Sharking,'" The New York Times, July 4, 2016, p.
 A1.
 (Mafia control of Trenton legal, judicial, and police processes has produced state-sanctioned organized crime activity by tainted lawyers calling their victims "unethical" persons: "That same year, New Jersey's agency [OAE?] was caught in what amounted to a kickback scheme.
 The state attorney general [sic.] ... found that the agency had improperly pushed one company's loans in exchange for payments of $2.2 million.
 A subsequent investigation by the state's inspector general found that the agency was in disarray."
 Mafia involvement or alleged "affiliations" between agency personnel and officials in Trenton may have gone unperceived by the likes of "Little Debbie" Poritz and her successors.
+This sounds like the work of William B. Ziff, Esq.
 "John McGill, Esq., the OAE, and New Jersey Corruption" and "Mafia Influence in New Jersey Courts and Politics.")

 Gretchen Mortgenson, "Kid Gloves for a Bank With Clout," The New York Times, Sunday Business, July 17, 2016, p.
 A1. ("A House report shows how prosecutors let HSBC and its executives off the hook." [emphasis added] Is it likely that some of the funds collected by N.J.'s student loan agency and/or mafia loan sharks operating under color of law has found its way into "laundering accounts" set up by a notorious Panamanian law firm and controlled, mysteriously, by Bob Menendez and/or other disgraced New Jersey officials?
 Are there "cartel connections" for HSBC and also similar connections to the likes of Bob Menendez?
 "New Jersey's 'Ethical' Legal System" and "New Jersey's Office of Attorney Ethics.")